Fighting for SA's women and children

 'It's more than a career'

-While he is no longer out in the field, Brigadier Linda is still passionate about protecting the country's women and children.
+is no longer out in the field, Brigadier Linda is still passionate about protecting the country's women and children.

 And with South Africans commemorating 16 Days of Activism for No Violence Against Women and Children from November 25 to December 10, SAnews sat down with Brigadier Linda to talk about the work of the FCS and why he's passionate about protecting the most vulnerable.